bluerobotics/bluerobotics.github.io/brov2/software-setup.md

 # Software Intro

 These are instructions for the first time that you set up your computer to work with the BlueROV2.
 If you have not assembled your BlueROV2, please see our [Assembly Manual](/brov2/assembly/) and assemble your BlueROV2 prior to setting up the software.
-If you received your BlueROV2 prior to October 24, 2016 proceed to [ArduSub.com](http://ardusub.com/initial-setup/#install-qgroundcontrol) for software setup information.
-The **PixHawks** that shipped **prior to October 24, 2016** were **not flashed with firmware** and require some **QGroundControl parameters to be changed**.

 # Install QGroundControl